eclipse-iofog/Agent/docs/ioFabric-Fabric-Controller-API-Specification.md

 #####Querystring Parameters

 <pre>
-	id - the instance ID held by the ioFabric instance (example shown here as 4sd9whcfh)
+	id - the instance ID held by the ioFog instance (example shown here as 4sd9whcfh)

-    token - the access token given to the ioFabric instance for accessing the API (example shown here as 3498wfesdhusdvkjh3refkjhsdpaohrg)
+    token - the access token given to the ioFog instance for accessing the API (example shown here as 3498wfesdhusdvkjh3refkjhsdpaohrg)
 </pre>

 #####POST Parameters